-If you think this program would be a good fit for your child, please send your completed application along with his or her evaluation report, including psychoeducational tests of cognitive abilities and academic achievement administered by a licensed professional.
-Note that testing needs to have been administered in the last three years.
+If you think this program would be a good fit for your child, please send your completed application along with your child's evaluation report, including tests of cognitive abilities and achievement testing administered by a licensed professional.
+Note that testing needs to have been administered in the last two years.
 If your child has an accommodation plan (504 plan) or individualized education plan (IEP), please send that, too.
-The four required areas of assessment for admission to our program are as follows: Cognitive Ability (including IQ), Oral Word Reading, Reading Comprehension, and Spelling.
+The four required areas of assessment for admission to our program are as follows: Cognitive Ability, Oral Word Reading, Reading Comprehension, and Spelling.
+Please see the attached "Policy on Psychological-Educational Evaluation for Program Qualification" for a complete description of our testing requirements and examples of commonly used assessments.

-We will review your child's documentation and respond within two weeks, if possible.
-If your child is accepted, you will be notified that he or she is placed on the waitlist.
-Depending on staffing availability, your child may be accepted quickly or may be on the waitlist for up to two years.
+Once we have your child's full evaluation, we will review your child's documentation and respond within two weeks, if possible.
+If your child is accepted, you will be notified that your child is placed on the waitlist.
+Depending on appropriate staffing availability, the waitlist may be six months to two years.
 Because our tutoring staff is specifically trained in dyslexia remediation, some learning disabilities and related disabilities are beyond our ability to serve effectively; therefore, we accept only those children who are most likely to benefit from the program.
-All children are initially accepted into the program on a 6-week trial basis.
+All children are initially accepted into the program on a 6 to-8-week trial basis.